 The Island Resort and Casino Michigan slot area is an excellent example of how to run a medium-sized operation.
 The more than 1,200 machines are open for business 24 hours a day, and feature titles from renowned developers like Aristocrat, Bally, and IGT.
-Notable games that you can find at the IRC include Dragon Link, Jackpot Party, Lightning Link, and The Flintstones.
+Notable games that you can find at the IRC include Dragon Link, Da Vinci Ways, Wonder Woman, and The Flintstones.

 The casino’s collection is so extensive that it has released a slot finder app to help you locate your favorite slot machines.
 Simply scan the QR code on the casino website to find the download link for your device.

 The Island’s slots also come equipped with a service known as Drinks on Tap.
 Players can now order beverages while they play slots and have them delivered directly to their seats.
 The casino also offers a slot tournament for senior players every Wednesday.
 Players can enter for free and take a shot at a cool $100 cash prize at 6 p.m. on hump day.

 The BetAmerica Sportsbook opened in September on the first day of the 2020 NFL football season.
 The sportsbook is inside T. McC’s Sports Bar.